textSolver34761/cityline/README.md

 Take data in JSON format from citylines and do not retrieve data related to the metro. **done** <br />
 Do the same for the data in the wikipedia table. **done** <br />

-Concatenate the data between them so as to have only one JSON with the data of the "initial" JSON, (paris_lines_systems_and_modes.json) and the data of the wikipedia table.
+Concatenate the data between them so as to have only one JSON with the data of the "initial" JSON, (paris_lines_systems_and_modes.json) and the data of the wikipedia table. **done**

 **Analyzed data** <br/>
 Part of the data comes from the citylines site.
 This data can be found [here](https://www.citylines.co/data?city=paris#city "Cityline"). <br />